LiaungYip/plain-docs/README.md

 Mission: **To be a simple theme for complex documentation sites.**

+# Getting Started

+This theme requires you to set a few options in `config.toml`, or it won't work.

+See `example_config.toml`.

 # Goals

  - Keep the appearance as simple as possible.